Your Health Remains our #1 Priority

-The safety of our patients, Associates and physicians is our top priority.
-That’s why we successfully practice infection prevention every day.
-To keep all who enter our facilities safe during COVID-19 we have added the following precautions:
+The safety of our patients, Associates and physicians is very important to us, which is why we successfully practice infection prevention every day.
+To keep all who enter our facilities safe during this time we have added the following precautions:

 - Limiting visitors

 - Screening everyone who comes through our doors

 - Requiring everyone on our campuses and clinics to wear masks, and social distance.

 On August 23, 2021, the U.S. Food and Drug Administration (FDA) officially approved the Pfizer-BioNTech COVID-19 Vaccine.
 The Moderna and Johnson & Johnson Janssen vaccines are still approved through emergency use authorization.
 The emergency use authorization is still in effect for the Pfizer vaccine to be used for children aged 5 and up and boosters are advised for all ages 12 and older.

 We believe the vaccine is our strongest asset in the fight against COVID-19 and the Delta variant, which is why we encourage you to get vaccinated as soon as possible.
 If you have not scheduled your vaccination appointment, you can do so by following these simple steps:

 Step 1: To see if you are eligible to receive the vaccine, click the yellow chat icon to your right to connect you with Christy, our virtual assistant.